jeffgbutler/PCFDemos/live-coding-scripts/DotNetCoreRedis.md

 ## Add Swagger

 Swagger is a REST documentation and UI tool, that also includes code generation tools for clients.
 For us, it will act as a very simple and almost free UI for the web service we've just created.
 There are two implementations of swagger: Swashbuckle and NSwag.
 For this exercise, we will use Swashbuckle.

-1. Add the Nuget package for Swashbuckle to the project:
-    ```shell
-    dotnet add package Swashbuckle.AspNetCore
-    ```

 1. Modify `Startup.cs`, add the following to the end of the `ConfigureServices` method: